fraktalio/fmodel-rust-postgres/README.md

 The framework module offers a generic implementation of the infrastructure and application layers, which can be reused across multiple domain models.
 Your focus should be on the `domain` module, where you can implement your unique domain model.
 We have provided a demo domain model of a `restaurant/order management system` to get you started.

+## Check the tests
+The project contains a set of tests that demonstrate how to use the domain model and the framework.
+You can find them in the root: [lib.rs](src/lib.rs).

+You will find a command handler function only, which can handle all the commands of the system!
+Simple!

 ## References and further reading
 - [pgrx](https://github.com/pgcentralfoundation/pgrx)